Vonng/pigsty/docs/v-infra.md

 * `clean`: Erase the existing DCS instance and continue (extremely dangerous, use this method only in the demo)
 * `skip`: Ignore targets where DCS instances exist (abort) and continue execution on other target machines.

-The availability of the Consul service is critical to high database availability, so special care needs to be taken when using the DCS service in a production environment.
+The availability of the Consul service is critical to high database availability, so special care needs to be taken when using the DCS service in a production env.
 If you really need to force the removal of an already existing DCS instance, it is recommended to first use [`nodes-remove.yml`](p-pgsql.md#pgsql-remove) to complete the offline and destruction of the cluster and instance, and then re-execute the initialization.
 Otherwise, you need to pass the command line parameter `. /nodes.yml -e dcs_exists_action=clean` to complete the overwrite and force the wiping of existing instances during the initialization.